 Understanding the customer path to purchase is the most critical step to developing your hotel’s marketing strategy.
 Having knowledge of where your potential guests are going along the booking path and which resources they use to come to their final decision to book can be key to driving direct bookings.
 When you can identify which channels are generating assisted interactions and which are attributed to last interactions, you, as a hotel marketer can allocate higher marketing budgets towards channels that will increase top-line revenue.
-A multi-channel marketing approach is absolutely necessary for your hotel marketing strategy but make sure that you are investing more in the channels that reap the most benefits and will result in the best ROI.
-In order to figure out which channels maximize your return on investment, make sure to measure and analyze all data including traffic, time spent on site and most importantly conversions.
+A multi-channel marketing approach is necessary for your hotel marketing strategy but make sure that you are investing more in the channels that reap the most benefits and will result in the best ROI.
+To figure out which channels maximize your return on investment, make sure to measure and analyze all data including traffic, time spent on site and most importantly conversions.

-Social Media Marketing Active participation in social media helps to foster interactions among the community and is highly influential in persuading travelers to book with your hotel.
+Active participation in social media helps to foster interactions among the community and is highly influential in persuading travelers to book with your hotel.
 Social media can also be effective in bringing in higher funnel audiences and helping to nurture them for recapture further down the funnel when they do decide to book.
-Aside from posting, running Facebook ads specifically Custom Audience allows you to reach customers you already know with ads on Facebook.
+Aside from posting, running Facebook ads, specifically Custom Audiences, allows you to reach customers you already know with ads on Facebook.
 These ads would appear on the customer’s own News Feed.
 You can also build audiences from the people that visited your website and engaged with your content.
 Some other social media advertising options that may yield higher conversions include running campaigns through YouTube audiences and Twitter retargeting ads.
 Running campaigns on these platforms will help leverage an even greater ROI.

-Retargeting To create opportunity to follow-up marketing, retargeting ads can be used to effectively convert online visitors into guests.
+To create an opportunity for follow-up marketing, retargeting ads can be used to convert online visitors into guests effectively.
 Retargeting allows you to show ads tailored to people who have already visited your site and have engaged with your content.
 Similar to email marketing, retargeting enables you to recapture previous visitors and former guests to return to your site and book directly with you by using promotions, appealing content and beautiful photography.
 Retargeting is an easy way of keeping your hotel in front of people that are interested in what your hotel already has to offer.
 There are different types of retargeting ads including display, search and social retargeting ads.
 For example, the Google Display Network lets you display banners ads across the web and Remarketing Lists for Search Ads allow you to target Google search ads to people who previously visited your site.
 Retargeting gives visitors a final push into booking with your hotel which may ultimately become the last interaction before the visitor decides to book.

-Although social media and content marketing do not necessarily generate direct conversions, they are very powerful and influential in assisting with the booking.
+Although social media and content marketing do not necessarily generate direct conversions, they are mighty and influential in assisting with the booking.
 Independent hotels need to develop a marketing strategy that will establish a streamlined marketing funnel.
 Re-examine your hotel’s marketing strategy and ask yourself the following question: Does my marketing focus on how I can best capture and influence the consumer along the entire booking path?